kida4bmel/tutorial-llm/README.md

 ```
 If you don't want to use the .env file, you can add `-e DEFAULT_USER_ROLE=admin -e ENABLE_ADMIN_EXPORT=False` to the docker run command instead of `--env-file [path-to-webui.env]`.

+### Getting Started (Docker compose)

+We provide a series of Docker compose files for easy deployment of Open-WebUI and Ollama containers and optionally some container stacks for hardware and usage monitoring.
+You can find them together with a detailed description in [compose](compose/)

 ### Pulling models
 There are three ways to pull models in the container.